 Often said to be the oldest school in the country, the King’s School takes pride in its association with education in Canterbury since the early days of English Christianity.
 For over 450 years it has been governed under a Royal Charter.
 In 1541 Henry VIII established a Headmaster, Lower Master and fifty scholars; in 1946 a new Charter was presented by George VI and this was modified by a Supplemental Charter in 1992.

 The School is set in two World Heritage Sites in the Precincts and at St Augustine’s.
-The buildings are a mixture of old and new: from the thirteenth century Meister Omers to the twenty-first century Grange.
+The buildings are a mixture of old and new: from the fifteenth century Meister Omers to the twenty-first century Grange.
 The School draws inspiration from its setting but aims to be forward-looking.
 The best modern facilities are constantly being added to and improved without harming the character of this unique historical environment.